afoeder/adrians-cooking/Writerside/topics/recipes/kenjis-streamlined-meatloaf.md

 ### Glazing

-Check core temp of loaf to be 60&#x202F;°C (140&#x202F;°F).
+Check the core temp of loaf to be 60&#x202F;°C (140&#x202F;°F).

-Turn oven to max.
+Turn the oven to max.

 Brush glazing onto loaf, back into oven for 3′.

-Apply second coat of glazing, back into oven for 3′.
+Apply a second coat of glazing, back into the oven for 3′.

 Add a final layer, repeat.